 3 Axis Machining

 Material selection can also significantly impact the cost and time of a CNC machined part.
 In general, plastic is favoured as a cheaper and time-saving solution as it is relatively easy to machine.
-There are many polymers with various strengths, uses and characteristics, however, in many cases, metals will be the right material.
+There are many polymers with various strengths, uses and characteristics, however, in many cases, metal will be the right material.
 This is largely reliant on how the final part will be used.
-Aerospace and medical industries can often require demanding and expensive materials, however for many parts, cheaper and general purpose polymers can be utilized.
+Aerospace and medical industries can often require demanding and expensive materials, however, for many parts, cheaper and general-purpose polymers can be utilized.

 For more guidance on choosing the right material for your CNC machining needs, read Get it Made’s guide: Choosing the Right Metal for CNC Machining